MLH/Twilio-GHW-Cloud-Week/README.md

 ### Step 5: Test it using Dev Phone

-Open your terminal and start the Dev Phone with twilio dev-phone.
+Open your terminal and start the Dev Phone with `twilio dev-phone`.

 After starting up, the terminal will tell you the address of the Dev Phone interface, usually https://localhost:3001.
 Go here in your browser to use the Dev Phone.